 And what about ETIAS?

-ETIAS isn't set to come into effect until the first half of 2025.
+ETIAS isn't set to come into effect until at least the second half of 2026 - it could be delayed again if the introduction of EES doesn't go smoothly.

 It is aimed at tourists - which in immigration terms includes second-home owners who do not have a visa.
 It does not affect residents in France or visa-holders.